pbisen/pbisen.github.io/content/DevOps/iac-cicd.md

 # IaC-Powered CI/CD Framework with Pulumi and CloudFormation

-At CRED, I built a developer-driven CI/CD framework using Infrastructure as Code (IaC) principles, combining the power of Pulumi and CloudFormation.
+I built a developer-driven CI/CD framework using Infrastructure as Code (IaC) principles, combining the power of Pulumi and CloudFormation.
 This post details how we created a flexible, scalable deployment system that empowers developers while maintaining infrastructure consistency.

 ## The Challenge